East Sandwich, Massachusetts

-East Sandwich is a village and census-designated place (CDP) within the town of Sandwich in Barnstable County, Massachusetts, United States.
+East Sandwich is a village and census-designated place (CDP) within the town of Sandwich in Barnstable County, Massachusetts.
 The population was 3,940 at the 2010 census.

 Geography

-East Sandwich is located in the northeast portion of the town of Sandwich at 41°44′16″N 70°25′23″W (41.737654, -70.423178).
+East Sandwich is located in the northeastern portion of the town of Sandwich at 41°44′16″N 70°25′23″W (41.737654, -70.423178).
 It is bordered by Cape Cod Bay to the north, the village of Sandwich to the west, U.S. Route 6 to the south, and the town of Barnstable to the east.
 The line between East Sandwich and Sandwich village is formed by Chipman Road, Crowell Road, Charles Street, and Water Street (Massachusetts Route 130).
 Massachusetts Route 6A is the main road through the community.